xulihang/balloon-dataset/README.md

 2. Enable offline balloon detection in Preferences.
 3. Use the balloon detection operation in ImageTrans to detect balloons.

+You can also make a folder under `models` under ImageTrans's root and put the model files in it.
+Then, you can select which model to use in the project settings.

 ## Blog

 [How to Train a YOLOv8 Object Detection Model](https://www.basiccat.org/how-to-train-yolov8-object-detection-model/)